 What is Alcohol Withdrawal Fever?

 Alcohol withdrawal fever is a condition that occurs due to the body’s reaction to sudden alcohol cessation from extended periods of substance use.
 It can happen in individuals who have been consuming a large amount of alcohol for an extended period.
+(2)

 Initially, alcohol consumption increases GABA, which is why people feel a sense of relaxation and calmness while drinking.
-However, continued consumption suppresses this same neurotransmitter, requiring them to drink more to become intoxicated.
-Glutamate is another excitatory neurotransmitter within the brain that alcohol suppresses in a similar way.
+(3) However, continued consumption suppresses this same neurotransmitter, requiring them to drink more to become intoxicated.
+Glutamate is another excitatory neurotransmitter within the brain that alcohol suppresses similarly.
+(4)

 When a person stops drinking, these neurotransmitters become hyper-excited, triggering the unpleasant physical symptoms associated with withdrawal and becoming bad effects of alcohol.

 The most critical risk factor for severe withdrawal symptoms, including alcohol withdrawal fever, is the quantity of alcohol consumed before quitting.